unbit/django-uwsgi/docs/cache.rst

 django-confy
 ------------

-if you're using `django-confy`, you can use url like:
+if you're using `django-confy <https://github.com/MechanisM/django-confy>`_:, you can use url like:

 .. code-block:: sh

-    CACHE_URL=uwsgi://..
+    CACHE_URL=uwsgi://foobar

 Settings